-For navigating tight turns your primary issue is the wheelbase of your locomotives and rolling stock.
-The tightest curve Kato manufactures for their N scale Unitrack has an 8.5 inch radius.
+For navigating tight turns, the primary concern is the wheelbase of your locomotives and rolling stock.
+The tightest track curve Kato manufactures for their N scale Unitrack has an 8.5 inch radius.
 This means you can fit an oval of Unitrack in a space as tight as 18 inches, or a double track in an area with a width of about 22 inches.
-However, Kato warns you that six axle locomotives won't be able to navigate the 8.5 curves.
+However, Kato warns you that six-axle locomotives won't be able to navigate the 8.5 curves.

-As long as you're aware of this fact, you won't waste your money... buying big modern diesels or long articulated steam locomotives and face the disappointment of them derailing on your curves.
-Short trains pulled by smaller steam locomotives, or short cuts of modern cars pulled by a switcher look fine on these curves.
+Make sure to consider this fact as you match locomotives and other... rolling stock to your track layouts.
+Don't won't waste your money buying big modern diesels or long, articulated steam locomotives, only to face the disappointment of them derailing on your curves.
+If you are limited to a track configuration with tight, short-radius curves, short trains pulled by smaller steam locomotives, or short lengths of modern cars pulled by a switcher, will work fine.

 07 of 10

 If you're new to model railroading, don't be in a hurry to glue down your track and start landscaping.
-Throw out the buzzwords "prototypical scale model" and remember that these are toy trains.
-So play with them.
+Throw out buzzwords such as "prototypical scale model" and remember that these are toy trains that are meant to be played with.
 Change your track around and experiment.
-Discover what works and what doesn't... and what you like and don't like.
+Discover what works and what doesn't—and what you like and don't like.

-Use a segmented track for this... preferably one with an integrated roadbed.
-If and when you go to build a permanent layout you'll likely want to... change from segmented track to flex track, but everything you learn from segmented track about curve radius and arc will still apply.
-I don't think you'll be unhappy with your investment in the integrated roadbed track... unless you bought a number of expensive turnouts.
+Use a segmented track for this experimentation—preferably one with an integrated roadbed.
+If and when you get around to building a... permanent layout, you may want to change from segmented track to flex track—but everything you learn about curve radius and arc will still apply.

 08 of 10

-If the look of tight turns is going to bother you, and you don't have space to widen them, you can camouflage your curves with tunnels and narrow canyons.
-The N Scale layout shown at left, has a simple track plan using a tunnel and mountain to hide the curves and divide the scene.
+Granted, very tight turns do not always look prototypical and realistic, but if the unusual look of tight turns bothers you and you don't have space to widen them, you can camouflage your curves with tunnels and narrow canyons.
+The N-Scale layout shown here has a simple track plan using a tunnel and mountain to hide the curves and divide the scene.

 If you hide tight curves, don't forget the limitations imposed by them.
-Camouflaging doesn't let you run six axle locos, it just makes the trains that you can run look more realistic.
-In any case remember,... never let other people's opinions spoil your fun.Continue to 9 of 10 below.
+Camouflaging doesn't let you run six-axle locomotives—it just... makes the trains that you are able to run look more realistic.
+In any case, remember to never let other people's opinions spoil your fun.Continue to 9 of 10 below.

 09 of 10